 I zig-zag through the slot machine zombies and head to the theater.
 It’s not locked, and I take a breath.
 Maybe I can still give my bestie the wedding of her dreams.
 I’ll return the costume tonight after the wedding.
 No harm no foul.

 But the stage closet is locked.
 Not surprising, and I know how to use a credit card to bypass it.
-I grew up with two older sisters and bedrooms I had to access for clothes that should’ve been mine.
+I grew up with two older sisters and bedrooms I had to access for clothes, earrings, shoes, whatever.

 Inside is an Elvis heaven.
 I dance through the costumes, choosing the one that looks like it will fit.
 Stuffing it into my gift bag, I blow out the door.